1,1,2,2-Tetrachloroethane: Mechanism of action

 Mechanism for neurological effects is not yet determined and therefore can not be described, TeCA might play a role.
 The property of the readily passive diffusion to lipid-rich tissues allows it to interfere with neural membrane function, central nervous system depression, behavioral changes and anesthesia. but there are no studies of TeCA's mechanism of neuronal effects.

-Mode of action of the carcinogenic effect of TeCA is not completely determined.
+Mode of action in TeCA's carcinogenic effect is not completely determined.
 Several studies of TeCA have reported increases in the number of hepatocytes in mitosis, but the role these effects might have of TeCA on carcinogenicity is not evaluated.
 It suggests that TeCA may have promoting and initiating activity.

 Toxicokinetics

 The most common health effect was found to be on the liver following 1,1,2,2-tetrachloroethane (TeCA) exposure.
 The studies for this have been divided into the four different Toxicokinetic phases: Adsorption, Distribution, Metabolism and Excretion (ADME).
 Three exposure routes have been studied to examine the effects depending on the entry route of TeCA into the body.